 In general, if the draft requires that I purchase a Crimson Guard (Crimson) or Pipe of Insight (Pipe) later on, I will purchase a Vanguard or Hood of Defiance before I purchase my Blink.
 After getting my Blink, I will upgrade the Vanguard/Hood into a Crimson/Pipe.

 If the game doesn't particularly require a Crimson Guard/Pipe of Insight, I will rush the Blink Dagger if my lane is easy.
-If I'm struggling in lane, I might purchase a Magic Wand or Arcane Boots first.
-Others purchase items that develop from Crown because it is efficient (450 gold for +4 to all stats): You'll see Veil of Discord in high-ranked games because its build-up is helpful in the laning phase and it amplifies your team's magic damage.
+If I'm struggling in lane, I might purchase a Magic Wand, Arcane Boots, or Veil of Discord (Veil) first.
+Veil is good because Crown because is efficient (450 gold for +4 to all stats): You'll see Veil of Discord in high-ranked games because its build-up is helpful in the laning phase and it amplifies your team's magic damage.
 Another option is Drum of Endurance, which provides similar stats along with movement speed.
 Lastly, and less often, you may see SK's building Rod of Atos for the stats and extra disable.
-Personally, I do not build Crown items because I prefer Vanguard or Hood of Defiance for difficult lanes.
+Personally, I prefer Vanguard or Hood of Defiance for difficult lanes, but sometimes Veil is good too because it provides stats and extra magic damage for only 2050 gold.
 I occasionally purchase BOTH a Vanguard and a Hood of Defiance, but it depends on how soon you need your Blink Dagger.
 Whether to upgrade them later on again depends on the draft.
 The relativity seems confusing at first, but itemization will feel natural to you with time, practice, and experience.
 After that, you can focus on the funnest part of playing Sand King: pushing lanes, taking objectives, and teamfighting.

 Your ultimate goal is to push lanes and take objectives.
 SK can farm quickly do a lot with the gold, but remember that Dota isn't a farming game.